Dear Mister…**strike out** no, too formal.

 I loved the back and forth emails between the two as they find it so much easier to flirt and get to know each other through a computer than in person.
 It is only a matter of time until he finds out who he was flirting with and that is when the fun really begins.

 Fun and flirty I loved these two together.
 They are complete opposites, but she manages to get him to see there is more to life than work and he lights her fire like no one else.
-Now I really need his best friend’s Hunter’s story as he was the cherry on the sundae when it comes to this book.
+Now I really need his best friend’s Hunter’s story.
+I did enjoy the narration of Ava Erickson the female voice of Alexander Cendese definitely took some adjusting to.